kizu/kizu.ru/src/posts/2023-03-15-anchor-positioning-experiments/index.en.md

 #### The Problem

-Let me quote the place from the specs — [the definition of the _acceptable anchor_](https://drafts.csswg.org/css-anchor-position-1/#acceptable-anchor-element) that describes our limitation:
+Let me quote the place from the specs — [the definition of the _acceptable anchor_](https://drafts.csswg.org/css-anchor-position-1/#acceptable-anchor-element) that describes our limitations:

 > An element `el` is a acceptable anchor element for an [absolutely positioned](https://drafts.csswg.org/css-position-3/#absolute-position) element `query el` if any of the following are true:
 > -   `query el` is in a higher [root layer](https://drafts.csswg.org/css-anchor-position-1/#root-layer) than `el`.